arunavo4/gitea-mirror/README.md

 - 🏢 Mirror entire organizations with structure preservation
 - 🐞 Optional mirroring of issues and labels
 - 🌟 Mirror your starred repositories
-- 🕹️ User-friendly web interface to manage and trigger mirror jobs
+- 🕹️ Modern user interface with toast notifications and smooth experience
 - 🧠 Smart filtering and job queue with detailed logs
 - 🛠️ Works with personal access tokens (GitHub + Gitea)
+- 🔒 First-time user signup experience with secure authentication
 - 🐳 Fully Dockerized + can be self-hosted in minutes
 - 📊 Dashboard with real-time status updates
 - ⏱️ Scheduled automatic mirroring